Ending Homelessness & Transforming Lives

-Housing First is ending homelessness by providing people who’ve struggled for years on the streets and in shelters with safe, dignified housing and connecting them with the supports they need to rebuild their lives.
+Housing People First ends homelessness by providing people who struggle on our streets and in shelters with safe, dignified housing and connecting them to the supports they need to rebuild their lives.

 People experiencing homelessness have myriad vulnerabilities.
 They suffer from complex health and mental health disabilities that are essentially impossible to address amidst the chaos of homelessness.
 They are also often victims of crime, their safety constantly at risk.

 Housing People First ends this tragedy by placing our community’s vulnerable in housing first.

 - Embraces the powerful belief that by removing the chaos of living on the streets and in shelters, people can finally engage in services and go on to live peaceful, hopeful lives.

 - Demonstrates that once people are housed they do engage with health care providers and case managers, participate in support groups, establish routines, build relationships with family, friends, and community, and move on to more independent living – decreasing their need for services over time.

 Housing People First Works